 Every company is different, but the best ones are those that fully embrace the COGS process and are committed to delving deeply into their purpose, mission, vision and values in order to emerge with the best possible solution for all concerned.
 It's not a linear process and it can sometimes be uncomfortable, but it always yields a much more successful outcome.
 Many companies make the mistake of trying to 'bolt on' partial solutions, but that never works, long term.
 It is only by taking a holistic approach that sustainable solutions can be found.
 If those solutions end up looking something like a traditional business model, then that's fine, but it cannot be the goal at the outset.

-6) How can social networks, such as EFactor, play a part in the Creative Economy?
+6) How can social networks play a part in the Creative Economy?

 7) Based on your personal experiences, what tips would you give to entrepreneurs, and those starting their own business?